-- A worker has died at work or from an injury or illness connected to the work site. - You believe a worker has been or will be admitted to hospital (beyond treatment in an emergency room or urgent care facility) because of a workplace injury, illness or incident. - There has been: - An unplanned or uncontrolled explosion, fire or flood that caused or could have caused a serious injury or illness. - A crane, derrick or hoist collapse or upset. - A (full or partial) building or structural collapse or failure.
+- A worker has died at work or from an injury or illness connected to the work site. - You believe a worker has been or will be admitted to hospital (beyond treatment in an emergency room or urgent care facility) because of a workplace injury, illness or incident.

+- A person has been injured or become ill because of: - An unplanned or uncontrolled explosion, fire or flood. - A crane, derrick or hoist collapse or upset. - A (full or partial) building or structural collapse or failure.